 Students are encouraged to pursue programs of study and practice placements that allow the exploration of the multifaceted relationships between medicine and population-focused public health disciplines.

 There is also an option for students in the BA/MD program to join the MD/MPH program after they graduate with the bachelor’s degree.
 For more information, contact Professor Wayne Lamorte.

-Students must earn at least a grade of Pass in all medical school courses and must maintain at least a grade point average of 3.0 (on a scale of 4.0) in courses at SPH.
+Students must earn at least a grade of Pass in all medical school courses and must maintain satisfactory academic progress at SPH according to the SPH Grading Policy.